 Ingredients on those graham crackers.

-Your s’mores dip should be ready at this point.
+Your s’mores dip recipe should be showing some tasty s’mores dip at this point.
 Grab a couple graham crackers and dig in!

 Went for the full dunk on my first try.